Palma Nova Travel Guide

 Shopping

 Holidaymakers who prefer not to stray too far from their accommodation and the beach will be able to find all they need in the commercial centre of Palma Nova, which is liberally sprinkled with convenience stores, souvenir shops, gift shops, camera and electrical goods stores, a chemist and clothing outlets.
-For variety it is easy to take a stroll across to neighbouring Magaluf, which has even more tourist-oriented retail outlets.
+For variety it's easy to take a stroll across to neighbouring Magaluf, which has even more tourist-oriented retail outlets.
 Serious shoppers can catch a bus or taxi into Palma, Mallorca's capital, which is famed for its excellent shopping, or visit one of the lively markets in the nearby towns and villages.
 For anything from gifts and souvenirs to delicious cheeses, olive oil and lively bargaining banter there is a weekly market held in nearby Andratx every Wednesday.

 Restaurants